Get free scan and check if your device is infected.

 Always download apps and files from official stores or web pages.
 Be sure to check the "Custom" or "Advanced" installation options and uncheck/deselect any unwanted software or other offers.
 Never allow notifications from suspicious websites, and avoid clicking links or opening attachments in emails that seem untrustworthy.

 Additionally, avoid engaging with ads, pop-ups, or links on dubious websites, and ensure that your system, security software, and apps are always up to date.
-If your computer is already infected with CommonBoost, we recommend running a scan with Combo Cleaner Antivirus for macOS to automatically eliminate this adware.
+If your computer is already infected with CommonBoost, we recommend running a scan with Combo Cleaner Antivirus for Windows to automatically eliminate this adware.

 A pop-up that appears after the installation of CommonBoost adware: